JULIELab/jsyncc/README.md

 * Usage: Start BookReader.java and look into the directory /output (`mvn exec:java -Dexec.mainClass="de.julielab.jsyncc.readbooks.BookReader"` from the command line).

 ## Licence
-* **MIT License**: commercial use, modification, distribution, private use, no liability,  warranty
+* **MIT License**: commercial use, modification, distribution, private use, no liability, no warranty

 ## About JSynCC